Nelson Valdez: Al Jazira

 On 19 July 2013, Valdez joined Abu Dhabi-based club Al Jazira for a fee believed in the region of €3 million.
 Wearing the number 9 shirt, Valdez made his first appearance for Al Jazira in a 1–0 away victory against Al-Shaab in a 2013–14 UAE Arabian Gulf Cup tie on 3 September 2013.
 Valdez made his 2013–14 Arabian Gulf League debut against the same team in a 2–1 away victory on 15 September, playing a full 90-minutes of the fixture.
 On 25 October, he scored his first league goal for Al Jazira in a 1–1 away draw against Al Dhafra.
 His goal came in the 38th minute.

 In October 2013, Valdez sounded as a possible signing for Barcelona, to which he responded would be a dream that Barcelona is the best club in the world.
 At the time, Barcelona was coached by his former national team coach, Gerardo Martino.

 On 8 January 2014, Valdez scored a double against Al Shaab in his side's 3–0 league victory at home.
 His goals came in the sixth and tenth minutes of the first half, in a fixture which proved to be Valdez's last appearance for Al Jazira as he was ultimately sanctioned and fined for his celebration.
 After a fan had whistled at Valdez, in response he scored his first goal and put his finger on his mouth to silence the fans and then scored his second goal and celebrated his goals by touching his crotch as a sign of having "balls".
 The TV image had censured Valdez's private part and Al Jazira stated that they were prepared to preserve the good behaviour of the sport and had decided to suspend Valdez for his gesture until further notice.
 Valdez had received the suspension immediately after the match and could not justify his behaviour in an interview.
 Moments after the match, Valdez wrote in English via his Twitter account that his objective was never to offend anyone instead to make understand that he uses his balls when he is on the field and due to the bad luck in his last games he could not score goals, he expressed it in this manner.
 Finally, Valdez expressed that during the rumours of his exit from the club that his intention was to stay at the club.
-Valdez was ultimately loaned to Greek outfit Olympiakos for the remainder of the 2013–14 season.
+Valdez was ultimately loaned to Greek outfit Olympiacos for the remainder of the 2013–14 season.